Serra do Mar: Mountain ranges

 The mountain ranges are discontinuous in several places and are given individual names such as Serra de Bocaina, Serra de Paranapiacaba, Serra Negra, Serra dos Órgãos, Serra do Indaiá, etc. The range also extends to some large islands near the coastline, such as Ilhabela and Ilha Anchieta.
 With an altitude of 2255 m, Pico da Caledônia in Nova Friburgo is among the highest points in Serra do Mar.

 Geologically, the range belongs to the massive crystalline rock platform that forms Eastern South America, and tectonically it is very stable.
 Most of the elevations of Serra do Mar were formed about 60 million years ago.

 Natural history

 At the time of the European discovery of Brazil (1500), the Serra do Mar supported a rich and highly diversified ecosystem, composed mainly of lush tropical rain forest, called Atlantic Forest (Mata Atlântica).
-Due to urbanization and deforestation, however, most of the forest cover has been destroyed and what cover remains is almost exclusively on the steep escarpments facing the sea.
+Due to urbanization and deforestation, however, most of the forest cover has been destroyed and what little cover remains is almost exclusively on the steep escarpments facing the sea.

-A chain of national and state parks, ecological stations and biological reserves now protect the Mata Atlântica and its biological heritage, but acid rain, pollution, poachers, clandestine loggers, forest fires and encroachment by urban areas and farms are still causing active destruction, particularly in the areas around cities.
-Several large metropolises, such as Vale do Itajaí, Curitiba, São Paulo and Rio de Janeiro, are near the Serra do Mar.
+A chain of national and state parks, ecological stations and biological reserves now protect the Mata Atlântica and its biological heritage, but acid rain, pollution, poachers, clandestine loggers, forest fires, and encroachment by urban areas and farms are still causing active destruction, particularly in the areas around cities.
+Several large metropolises, such as Vale do Itajaí, Curitiba, São Paulo and Rio de Janeiro are near the Serra do Mar.

-Reforestation and recuperation of biological diversity are notoriously difficult to bring about in destroyed rain forest habitats.
+Reforestation and recuperation of biological diversity are notoriously difficult to bring about in destroyed rainforest habitats.